XO30/MT5Scraper/README.md

 # MT5Scraper
-Scalper to easily extract hystorical forex, stock, ect. prices from MetaTrader5 with Python
+Scraper to easily extract hystorical forex, stock, ect. prices from MetaTrader5 with Python